-a quarterly report listing all newly hired bargaining unit employees, including newly converted contractual and contingent employees.
-The report shall include the name, job title, assigned salary grade, office and department, daily hours of work, and telephone extension.
+A quarterly report listing all current and newly hired bargaining unit employees, including newly converted contractual and contingent employees.
+The report shall include the name, job title, assigned salary grade, office and department, full-time or part-time status, collective bargaining unit eligibility date, email and telephone extension.
 This quarterly report shall also include the names, job classifications, of all bargaining unit employees retired, resigned, or otherwise separated from employment during the reporting period.
-The report will also be submitted on floppy disk, CD ROM, electronic data file via e-mail, or paper copy format and shall be mailed to an address designated by the Union.
+The report will also be submitted on CD ROM, electronic data file via e-mail (preferably excel file), or paper copy format and shall be mailed to an address designated by the Union.
 This report is to be submitted no later than five (5) working days after each quarter.